Pipefish: Habitat loss and threats

 Due to their lack of strong swimming ability pipefish are often found in shallow waters that are easily disturbed by industrial runoffs and human recreation.
 Shorelines are also affected by boats and drag lines that move shoreline sediment.
 These disturbances cause a decrease in seagrasses and eelgrasses that are vital in pipefish habitats.
-The pipefish’s narrow range distribution indictes that they are less able to adapt to new habitats or habitat change.
+The pipefish's narrow range distribution indicates that they are less able to adapt to new habitats or habitat change.

 Another factor that affects pipefish populations is their use in traditional Chinese medicine (TCM) remedies, despite the lack of evidence of efficacy beyond placebo.
 Syngnathidae in general are in high demand for pseudo-scientific medicinal cures but pipefish are even more exploited because of a belief in their higher level of potency (because they are longer than the more common variety of seahorses).

-The Aquarium trade of pipefish has also increased in recent years.
+The aquarium trade of pipefish has also increased in recent years.